 Full-day student dismissal / pick-up is between 3:15-3:30PM.
-Please be courteous of ongoing classroom activity when picking-up your child from the classroom.

 Parents are asked to text 817-253-994 when entering parking lot and students will be brought outside.

 Late Pick-up (After 3:30PM) After 3:30PM students on campus join the Extended Day after school program.
 Drop-ins, without reservation, are always accepted for families not enrolled in a Monthly Extended Day Plan and will be billed at the drop-in rate of 10 cents per minute, starting promptly at 3:30PM.